Proven-Paradox/shaper-system/Handbook.md

 | -4      | 7                      |
 | -5      | 6                      |

-Some examples of Bane in play:
+Some examples:
-> Adam is trying to follow tracks that have had some time to fade.
+> Adam is trying to follow tracks that have faded over time.
 This imposes Bane -3, meaning he must re-roll any results over 8 (11 - 3).
 He rolls a 9 and a 1.
 Bane forces him to re-roll the 9, which comes up as a 2.
 Final result is (1 + 2) 3.

 > XU-808 is attempting to repair a damaged warp drive with a Construct check.
 They have Bane -4 since the ship is currently engaged in chaotic combat, causing a distracting cacophony and major turbulence.
 This means they must re-roll any result above a 7.
 They roll 7 and 8.
 Because Bane specifies that one must re-roll the higher die, the 8 is re-rolled.
 The new result is 9, for a final result of (7 + 9) 16 plus any modifiers.

 ##### Combining Boon and Bane
 In a situation where both Boon and Bane apply, they cancel each other out.
 Add their magnitudes (the "X") together.
 If the result is positive, proceed with Boon equal to that amount.
 For negative results, use Bane instead.
-Some examples:
 > Erin is attacking while affected by a blessing that gives her Boon +2, but is attacking an opponent who has a defensive spell that imposes Bane -1.
 Boon +2 and Bane -1 adds up to Boon +1, meaning she may re-roll a die on a 1.

 > Morris is attempting to pick a lock.
 He has picked this kind of lock many times before, so his familiarity gives him Boon +2.
-However, his picks were badly damaged in a previous scene, imposing Bane -3.
+Unfortunately his picks were badly damaged in a previous scene, imposing Bane -3.
 Boon +2 and Bane -3 adds to Bane -1, meaning he must re-roll if a die is 10.

 > Arden is trying to leap over to a ledge.
 They have an item that augments their athletic ability with Boon +2, but a windstorm is making it harder with Bane -2.
 Boon +2 and Bane -2 adds to 0, so they will not have any opportunity or obligation to re-roll dice.

 ##### Boon, Bane, and Multiple Targets
 When using a multi-target Ability, there may be situations where Boon or Bane applies in different magnitudes for different targets.
-(For example, one target may have a Curse on it that gives Boon to attackers while others do not.)
-In cases like this, resolve targets that are not affected by Boon or Bane first, then do appropriate Boon/Bane re-rolls on the targets affected that ARE by Boon or Bane.
+In cases like this, resolve targets that are not affected by Boon or Bane first, then do appropriate Boon/Bane re-rolls on the targets that are subject to Boon or Bane.
-> For example, Nayuta is aiming an area effect spell at a group of zombies.
+> Example: Nayuta is aiming an area effect spell at a group of zombies.
 Most of the zombies have no Boon or Bane active, but a particularly dangerous one in the hoard has been hobbled by one of her allies in a way that gives Boon +2 to anyone attacking it.
 She rolls her dice, getting a result of 1 and 5.
 The standard zombies are resolved at this point, taking damage based on a result of (1 + 5) 6 plus her modifier.
 Once this is done, she turns to resolving the attack on the hobbled zombie, re-rolling the 1.
 She gets a 5, for a result of (5 + 5) 10 plus her modifier to damage that specific target.

 ```
 TODO: Continue review of existing text here; high priority